isomerpages/mlaw-acd/_regulated-dealers/guidance-materials.md

 The Compliance Toolkit aims to guide and facilitate regulated dealers' compliance with the various requirements under the PSPM Act and the PMLTF Regulations.
 It serves as a quick guide relating to applications, notifications, regulatory submissions and compliance.

-Please click [here](/images/Compliance%20Toolkit%20for%20PSMD_20220908.pdf){:target="blank"} to download the Compliance Toolkit and open it with a PDF reader to access the attachments.
+Please click [here](/images/Compliance%20Toolkit%20for%20PSMD_20220908.pdf){:target="blank"} to download the Compliance Toolkit and open it with a PDF reader on desktop to access the files.

 #### <a id="Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector"></a>5.
 Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector